Quotes Database

 • Dorothy Parker 2

 Dorothy Parker (1893-1967) was an American writer, poet, and playwright.
-She was a member of the American modernist movement and a founding member of the Algonquin Round Table.
-She was also known for her acerbic wit.
+She was a member of the American modernist movement and was also known for her acerbic wit.

 • Douglas Adams 2